-- I prefer the Sawyer MXS with Dynelite blades since I like stiff oars.
-For extra stiffness and durability ask for the "full carbon wrap" upgrade.
+- I use the Sawyer MXS with Dynelite blades since I prefer stiff oars.
+For extra stiffness and durability ask for the “full carbon wrap” upgrade.
 The detachable blades are nice so you can swap out blades and if you break your oar you only have to replace the blade or the shaft.

 - If you’re looking for a low cost Sawyer set up then consider their Polecat Oars and Duramax Blades.

 Many people prefer theSawyer Cobra Oar Locks because the look cool and have a wide range of motion.
 I personally prefer the Sawyer “A” Oar Locks are less expensive, strong, and easily adjustable.

 Oars come in different diameters so if you purchase an oar lock that isn’t adjustable then make sure to check the diameter.
 Oar locks can break to so don’t forget a spare in your repair kit!

 You might also want to consider pins and clips or other oar attachment methods.
 These are preferred by some for more difficult whitewater when you don’t have time to feather your oars and don’t want your oars to slide around.

 There are some other options to consider out there but most people choose to use either oar locks or pins and clips.
 Read my blog post “Oar Locks vs Pins and Clips” to learn more.